isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution544.md

 ---
-title: ONE LOGON - ONE LOGistics Online - Package 3 (iTMS SaaS)
+title: ONE LOGON is an integrated Supply Chain & Logistics software solution comprises of Warehouse Management, Transport Management, Freight Management, Container Management modules.
+KEYfields leverages on technology, developing IT Solutions that are versatile and cost effective.
+The solutions can easily integrate into and across other business centric modules.
+In addition, they can be deployed independently to cater to different business needs.
 permalink: /productivity-solutions-grant/solutionrepo/solution544
 ---

 ### Description

-ONE LOGON is an integrated Supply Chain & Logistics software solution comprises of Warehouse Management, Transport Management, Freight Management, Container Management modules.
-KEYfields leverages on technology, developing IT Solutions that are versatile and cost effective.
-The solutions can easily integrate into and across other business centric modules.
-In addition, they can be deployed independently to cater to different business needs.
+200307927R

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/KEYfields_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria